Hyrum Manwaring: President of Ricks College

-Manwaring finally relinquished his role as president after the end of the 1944 school year.
-He had been president for almost half the thirty years he had been associated with the school.
+Manwaring relinquished his role as president after the end of the 1944 school year.

 Post-presidency

 The new president, John L. Clarke, arrived on campus in mid-August 1944.
 Meanwhile, Manwaring had visited LDS Church officials all over the region.
-One could see the war climaxing and expected it to end in the not-too-distant future.
+One could see the war climaxing and expected it to end soon.
 A substantial surge in enrollment was expected, and the school would need even more support to meet the expanded demand.

 Meanwhile, with his top-level administrative duties eased, Manwaring could focus more on teaching.
 He received "a very nice office" and took over as head of the Psychology Department.
 He also carried a full teaching load.
 At the end of the 1945 school year, Manwaring spoke during the graduation exercise.
 He would continue to speak at selected school events over the next several years.

 In 1947, Manwaring and his wife spent the summer in California, taking classes at the Berkeley and Los Angeles campuses of the University of California.
 Two years later, they both attended summer sessions at the University of Colorado at Boulder.

 In early 1950, Clarke spent a short leave of absence at the University of California to continue his doctoral studies.
 During his absence, Manwaring served the college as acting president.
 He taught full-time at Ricks until 1953.
 After that, he handled a part-time load until his death in 1956.

 Legacy

 The Hyrum Manwaring Center on the campus of BYU–Idaho is named for him.
 It first went into operation as the Hyrum Manwaring Student Center in the fall of 1966.
 More recently, the structure was remodeled to include two new stores, an expanded food court, a dance studio suite and space for student activities.
-New construction also included a skybridge that connected it to the David O. McKay Library.